google-research/bleurt/README.md

 A *BLEURT checkpoint* is a self-contained folder that contains a regression model and some information that BLEURT needs to run.
 BLEURT checkpoints can be downloaded, copy-pasted, and stored anywhere.
 Furthermore, checkpoints are tunable, which means that they can be fine-tuned on custom ratings data.

-BLEURT defaults to the `test` checkpoint, which is very inaccaurate.
+BLEURT defaults to the `test` checkpoint, which is very inaccurate.
 We recommend using [`BLEURT-20`](https://storage.googleapis.com/bleurt-oss-21/BLEURT-20.zip) for results reporting.
 You may use it as follows:

 ```